-Averett University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, GA, 30033-4097, 404-679-4501) to award associate, baccalaureate and master's degrees.
+Averett University is accredited by the Southern Association of Colleges and Schools Commission of Colleges (1866 Southern Lane, Decatur, GA, 30033-4097, 404-679-4500 at http://sacscoc.org) to award associate, baccalaureate and master's degrees.
 The University is approved for payment for veterans.